How to stop a puppy crying in crate is a top-tier skill for new and experienced pet parents who have just introduced a puppy to their home.

 “Dogs new to being crated may whine or cry because they are not accustomed to the confinement,” she says.
 “Puppies, recently separated from their littermates, are often confused and lonely and will vocalize.”

-Puppies and dogs are highly social animals and they don’t enjoy being separated from their pack, but after a few weeks your puppy will cotton onto the fact that you always come back and they’ll slowly begin to settle down.
+It's important to remember that puppies and dogs are highly social creatures and they hate being separated from the members of their pack - which includes you!
+But, rest assured, with a few weeks of patience and perseverance when it comes to training, your puppy will soon learn that you always come back and this will help them to settle down.

 How to stop your puppy from crying in their crate

 Even with the best training practices, you may still find your puppy cries or whines to begin with during crate training.
 But the most important thing during this process is consistency.